pulsecat/cryptotrader.org/pages/api.md

       **Example:**
           `debug new Date(data.at) # Logs current timestamp`

-    - data.instruments - array of instrument objects (see Instrument object below)
+    - data.instruments - array of instrument objects (see Instrument object below) **Currenly only single instrument object is supported**
     - data.portfolio - Portfolio object (see below)

   - storage